In BriefSteam Workshop is a place for your fans and community members to participate in the creation of content for your game.

 Video: UGC and Workshop in ARK: Survival Evolved

-Here's a talk given by Jeremy Stieglitz of Sudio Wildcard at Steam Dev Days 2016 on how leveraging User Generated Content via the Steam Workshop has helped foster a long and pro-active community for their title ARK: Surivival Evolved.
+Here's a talk given by Jeremy Stieglitz of Studio Wildcard at Steam Dev Days 2016 on how leveraging User Generated Content via the Steam Workshop has helped foster a long and pro-active community for their title ARK: Survival Evolved.
 And some of the technical and design steps they took to make it happen.https://www.youtube.com/watch?v=faweKXUTKgQ

 There are two main types of Steam Workshop integration options available.
 Each has benefits and trade-offs, so you should think carefully about which option makes the most sense for your product.

 - Ready-to-use Workshop - Anyone can upload content and players can download content without any curation.
 This is best suited for supporting a larger number of items, mods, or maps in your game, that are either simple or complex in nature.
-Each item will be less work for to accept, but you will likely need to do more work ahead of time to make an appropriate editor or validation tool to make sure that authored content will function properly in your game.
+You will likely need to do more work ahead of time to make an appropriate editor or validation tool to make sure that authored content will function properly in your game.
 Authors of these items will be able to update their content any time.
-If you choose to allow items to be sold, you can opt to control which items are allowed for sale, or let them get posted directly.
-The authors will specify pricing and sales will take place directly via the Steam Workshop.

 - Curated Workshop - This is best suited to maintaining tighter control over the items that are added and made available in your game, but requires work and an update to add each item to your game.
 This is typically better for smaller and less complex pieces of content such as weapons, hats, or other accessory items.
-If these items are sold, an inventory service must be used to keep track of which users have authority to equip items in-game, and a store must be built in-game to sell items.
+If these items are sold, a persistent item storage service (such as Steam Inventory Service) must be used to keep track of which users have authority to equip items in-game, and a store must be built in-game to sell items.
 Pricing is controlled by the developer.

 Why To Use